 Although all personal injury cases are unique, most share one factor: Negligence.
 In most cases, the victim must prove the accused party acted negligently and that this negligence caused physical, emotional, and/or financial harm.
 This is easier to accomplish under certain circumstances than others.
 In some cases, it may require substantial evidence and expert testimony.

 - Driving under the influence of drugs or alcohol

 According to the National Highway Traffic Safety Administration (NHTSA), distracted driving is one of the country’s leading causes of car collisions.
-Several behaviors may constitute distracted driving, such as texting or talking on a cellphone, adjusting the car entertainment system, reading maps, and eating or drinking.
-Even if drivers only take their eyes off the road for a few seconds, their inattention can cause a major collision and serious injuries.
+Even if drivers take their eyes off the road for only a few seconds, their inattention can cause a major collision and serious injuries.
 Distracted driving is likely massively underreported, even when it causes a crash.

 For a free legal consultation, call 800-537-8185

 Reckless or Aggressive Driving

 According to the Insurance Information Institute (III), reckless and aggressive driving covers a wide range of offenses.
 Almost any of them could constitute negligence if a crash occurs.